 - Providing emotional and practical support day to day and, crucially, at times of crisis.

-- Arranging respite care to give parents a much-needed break.
+- Helping to arrange respite care to give parents a much-needed break.

 - Providing information and advice on services – i.e. specialist schools, equipment and financial support.